stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: php

   Since authorization enforcement is handled by `one of Stormpath's PHP integrations <https://docs.stormpath.com/php/>`_, the primary usefulness of the PHP SDK is in retrieving a user's permissions.
-These permissions can either be found in the customData tied to a user (i.e. the Account resource) or to their role (i.e. a Group resource associated to the Account).

 .. only:: python

   (python.todo)

+These permissions can either be found in the customData tied a the user (i.e. the Account resource) or to their role (i.e. a Group resource associated to the Account).

 Checking User Permissions
 """""""""""""""""""""""""

-To check a user's unique permissions, you must retrieve their Account's customData.
+To check a user's unique permissions, you must retrieve their Account's Custom Data.
 You can do this in one of two ways:

-1. You can retrieve the Account along with the expanded customData, by sending a request:
+1. You can retrieve the Account along with the expanded Custom Data, by sending a request:

 .. only:: rest